Top 50 Globally in education and fourth in Australia.

 Additional course information

-Participants with a teaching qualification complete the 120 credit point course with or without a named specialisation.
+Participants with a teaching qualification complete the 120 credit point course.
 Participants without a teaching qualification complete the 160 credit point course from the Schedule of Unit Offerings outlined in the course handbook on the ACU website.